Cicada

 Cicadas have been featured in literature since the time of Homer's Iliad and as motifs in art from the Chinese Shang dynasty.
 They have also been used in myth and folklore as symbols of carefree living and immortality.
 The cicada is also mentioned in Hesiod's Shield (ll.393–394), in which it is said to sing when millet first ripens.
-Cicadas are eaten by humans in various parts of the world, including China, Myanmar, Malaysia, central Africa, and Pakistani Balochistan.
+Cicadas are eaten by humans in various parts of the world, including China, Myanmar, Malaysia, central Africa and parts of Mexico.

 Etymology

 The name is directly from the onomatopoeic Latin cicada.